davydos/vividwealth-app/workflow_state.md

 - ✅ Confirmed authentication working: "smrteth (authenticated using EXPO_TOKEN)"

 **Error Details:**
-- ❌ The build-test job is now failing with "eas.json is not valid. - 'hooks' is not allowed"
+- ❌ The build-test job is now failing with "EAS project not configured"
-- This is a schema validation error in the EAS configuration
+- Error message: "Must configure EAS project by running 'eas init' before this command can be run in non-interactive mode"
-- The issue is unrelated to the authentication setup which is now working correctly
+- This is different from the previous validation error, indicating progress
-- The Expo token is valid and authenticating successfully
+- The eas.json schema validation error has been fixed by removing the hooks property

 **Step Status:**
 1. **lint-and-test:**